-Team or Group Assignments:
+Team or Group Assignments

+The Business Design Project requires students to work in teams of 5-6.
 Learning to work together in teams is a crucial transferrable skill you will use not only in your coursework, but also in your future careers.
 Support is available if you encounter common teamwork challenges such as: